-Unemployment rates fell across the Hickory Metro and throughout the state of North Carolina according to the latest report issued by the North Carolina Department of Commerce Labor and Economic Analysis Division.
-The report was issued last week and it reflects the jobless rates for March.
+Unemployment rates decreased across the Hickory Metro and throughout much of the state of North Carolina, according to the latest update from the North Carolina Department of Commerce Labor & Economic Analysis Division.
+The report outlines the August unemployment rates.

-The unemployment rate for the Hickory-Lenoir-Morganton Metropolitan Statistical Area or MSA is 4.5 percent, down from 5.4 in the last report.
-Hickory-Lenoir-Morganton is tied for the sixth lowest unemployment rate among 15 MSAs in North Carolina.
+The Hickory-Lenoir-Morganton Metropolitan Statistical Area or MSA has an unemployment rate of 4.1 percent, down from 4.3 percent in the July report.
+Hickory-Lenoir-Morganton has the fifth lowest unemployment rate among 15 MSAs in the state.

-The statewide jobless rate is 4.6 percent, down from 5.6 in February.
-Unemployment rates decreased in all 100 of North Carolina’s Counties in March.
-Scotland County has the highest unemployment rate at 8.9 percent while Orange County boasts the lowest at 3.2 percent.
+The statewide unemployment rate is 4.4 percent, down from 4.6 in the last report.
+Jobless rates decreased in 93 of the state’s 100 counties, increased in two, and remained unchanged in five.
+Scotland County shows the highest unemployment rate in the state at 8.7 percent while Chatham, Avery, Ashe, and Orange Counties were tied for the lowest rate at 3.4 percent.